ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 - The `fct_ping_instance` table is built directly from the [prep_ping_instance table](https://gitlab-data.gitlab.io/analytics/#!/model/model.gitlab_snowflake.prep_ping_instance) which brings in All Service Ping data one record per Service Ping to include a 'Payload' column with all Metrics currently captured in the Service Ping.
 There are 2000+ metricsin number.
 - Service Ping data (configuration and metrics) is captured at a particular point in time for a specific grain, ie. Instance.
 The metrics within the Service Ping are for different time-frames (ALL, 7 Day and 28 Day).
 For this reason Metrics between pings can not be aggregated.
 Service Pings are normally compared WoW, MoM, etc.
 - The different types of Service Pings are show here with the [Self-Managed Service Ping](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/#self-managed-service-ping) and the [GitLab Hosted Implementation](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/#saas-service-ping)
 - [Service Ping Guide](https://docs.gitlab.com/ee/development/service_ping/) shows a technical overview of the Service Ping data flow.

 {% enddocs %}

+{% docs fct_ping_instance %}

+**Description:** Atomic Level Service Ping by Instance, Host, Date
+- Sums, Counts and Percents of Usage (called metrics) along wth the Implementation Information at the Instance Level is collected and sent to GitLab.
+- Atomic (lowest grain) data with a Single Record per Instance, Host_id and Date

+**Data Grain:**
+- dim_instance_id
+- dim_host_id
+- ping_created_at

+**Filters:**
+- UUID is NOT NULL  -  Only bring through data that has an Instance_id.
+(Valid Data)
+- version NOT LIKE '%VERSION%'  - removes header type records (Valid Data)

+**Business Logic in this Model:**
+- `data_source` = 'VERSION_DB'
+  - GitLab, GitLab Dedicated and Self-Managed Service Pings come through the Version Database.

+**Other Comments:**
+- The `fct_ping_instance` table is built directly from the [prep_ping_instance table](https://gitlab-data.gitlab.io/analytics/#!/model/model.gitlab_snowflake.prep_ping_instance) which brings in Instance Service Ping data one record per Service Ping.
+Along with the Instance information a 'Payload' column with an array of Metrics is captured in the Service Ping.
+- The Instance Owner determines whether Service Ping data will be sent or not.
+- GitLab implementations can be Customer Hosted (Self-Managed), GitLab Hosted (referred to as SaaS or Dotcom data) or GitLab Dedicated Hosted (where each Installation is Hosted by GitLab but on Separate Servers).
+- Multiple Instances can be hosted on each Implementation.
+Multiple Installations can be included within each Instance which is determined by Host_id.
+(Instance_id || Host_id = Installation_id)
+- Service Ping data is captured at a particular point in time with `all-time, 7_day and 28_day` metrics.
+The metrics are only pertinant to the Ping Date and Time and can not be aggregated across Ping Dates.
+Service Pings are normally compared WoW, MoM, YoY,  etc.
+- The different types of Service Pings are shown here with the [Self-Managed Service Ping](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/#self-managed-service-ping), [GitLab Hosted Implementation](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/#saas-service-ping).
+- [GitLab Dedicated Implementation](https://docs.gitlab.com/ee/subscriptions/gitlab_dedicated/#gitlab-dedicated) service pings will function similar to Self-Managed Implementations.
+- [Service Ping Guide](https://docs.gitlab.com/ee/development/service_ping/) shows a technical overview of the Service Ping data flow.

+{% enddocs %}